jgadzinska/Landing-page-christmas-session/README.md

 Demo: https://jgadzinska.github.io/Landing-page-christmas-session/

-Technologie: HTML, CSS, JavaScript.
+Technologies: HTML, CSS, JavaScript.

-Responsive landing page "CHRISTMAS SESSIONS"   🎄
+Landing page "CHRISTMAS SESSIONS"   🎄

+Features:

+- navigation structure

+- a header with a short description and a button

+- icons for social media

+- snow animation

+- the website is responsive